Hello. My name is Viv and I’m a fraud.

 A little context in case you need it: Soho House is an exclusive members-only club.
 If you’re a Sex in the City fan, you may recall Samantha Jones being thrown out to her great humiliation.
 There I am, eating breakfast while Marc tucks into his scrambled eggs and toast (hardly intimidating) and I start bawling my eyes out.
 The pressure was just too much.
 I was convinced I was going to get busted.

 Most of us feel our cover’s going to get blown at some time or another.

 That’s the reason imposter syndrome is actually a thing!
 In the boardroom, at a dinner party, in a mom and baby group – we’re all faking it to some degree.
 Some of us are just better at faking the faking than others.
 I’m definitely not one of them.

 I wear Birkenstocks, for heaven’s sake.
 I’m not a Lexus kinda gal … but then who is?
-Six years later, I’m still driving a Lexus, and you know what I’ve finally realized?
-It’s all bullshit!
-Seriously.
-I’m as much of a Lexus driver as anyone else driving a Lexus.
-Not because of who I am or who I’m not, but because I’m literally driving the damn thing!
+It took me six years to figure out the racket that was running in the background!
+Seriously, I was as much of a Lexus driver as anyone else driving a Lexus.
+Not because of who I am or who I’m not, but because I was literally driving the damn thing.

 As the saying goes, if it walks like a duck, it is a duck.
 And so it follows, if it drives a Lexus, it’s a Lexus driver.
+If it drives a VW (which I do now), it’s a VW driver.
 If it goes to a fancy spa, it’s a fancy spa-goer.
 And if it writes a blog, it’s a bloody blogger, no matter how many page views it gets.
-Now, about that how to I promised you.
-You’re convinced you’re an imposter.
-I’m here to tell you that you’re not!

 Next time you catch yourself thinking, “I’m a fraud,” STOP.